CEO, Thiel Advisors

 Advisory Board Chairman, Post-Lean Institute

-Fred has over 25 years operating experience leading companies in the technology, data communications, Internet, M2M, automation, Big Data, digital media and software industries.
-He has repeatedly driven rapid growth and generated hundreds of millions of dollars in shareholder value.
+Fred has over 25 years operating experience leading companies in the technology, data communications, Internet, IoT, AI, automation, Big Data, digital media and software industries.
+As a CEO, he has led companies through rapid growth to IPO, repositioned companies for high value exits to strategic and financial acquirers, led M&A and roll-up strategies, as well as successfully executed corporate turn-arounds and wind downs.
+Fred has repeatedly driven rapid growth and generated hundreds of millions of dollars in shareholder value.

 Chairman, David Allen Co.